SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 These links take you directly to Islington’s planning services.
 If you’re going the formal application route, pre-application advice is always the recommended first step.

-Get a full report personalised to your exact address and project — your council’s actual decisions, your real constraints, your specific dimensions, your cost estimate, and a tailored action plan.
+A full report personalised to your exact address — your council’s real decisions, your real constraints, your specific dimensions, cost estimate and tailored action plan.

 Get my report — £9 →